Combined Cadet Force

 The CCF is not just for those who plan a career in the Forces, it is a youth organisation sponsored by the Ministry of Defence that helps develop a number of leadership and life enhancing skills.

-We enrol students automatically into the CCF in their Grammar year (age 14+).
-We supply each pupil with a uniform, which they are expected to keep in good order for inspection each week.
+We enrol students automatically into the CCF in their Grammar year (age 14+) and supply each pupil with a uniform, which they are expected to keep in good order for inspection each week.